| |

 areas.
 Even with two police officers living on both sides of the neighborhood,

+it has done nothing to deter the crime.
 Here is a basic day at the jail.
 One to twelve police cruisers are

 dropping off & picking up.
 One to three paramedic vehicles (rescue